shabble/irssi-scripts/README.md

 dependency.
 Those that do will say so in the comments at the top of the file, and will probably refuse to load without it.

+## Reminders for myself

+### Deployment Process

+* Commit messages should be prefixed with something approximating the name of the script or directory to make it obvious what thing is being worked on.

+* `./readme_generator.pl <dir> [<dirs]` to generate README files for each script that has POD in it.
+Use `--overwrite` from time to time to clean things out.

+* `./changed_update.pl <script_name>` changes the %IRSSI{changed} timestamp
+  to the current time, which is something I always forget to do.

+* Think about bumping the internal version number if it's a big change.

+* Commit!